Is It Safe to Look, Just Look, at Spam?

 Curious about what’s hiding in your spam folder, but worried a single click could infect your computer?
-I'll explain when “just looking” is usually safe, and the simple rules that keep you protected.
-Plus, learn how to view raw message source safely.
+I'll explain the simple rules that keep you protected and how to view raw message source safely.

 an individual looking at the source code a spam email through a magnifying glass.